gatling/frontline-doc/content/reference/current/installation/ansible/index.md

 Ansible will use the shell's proxy when running the script in your computer.

-If you need to specify a proxy for the remote machine on which Gatling FrontLine will be installed, you can add environment variables at the installer level:
+If you need to specify a proxy for the remote machine on which Gatling Enterprise will be installed, you can add environment variables at the installer level:

 ```yaml
  - hosts: all